tudelft3d/website/README.md

 If you change something, push it to the repository.
 The website will be updated after ~5 minutes.
 If you need to update the website manually, ask around for the *secret* update script.

-## References

-The first author of a paper should put the paper in the `all.bib` file in the `pubs/` folder.

-The BibTeX key should be in the form AuthorYYa, e.g. `Ledoux14a` and `Ledoux14b`.

-The following fields can be used:

-  * DOI: put the full URL with http://dx.doi.org/…
-  * PDF: give the link to a PDF with full URL (http://…).
-You can place the PDF in `/var/www/pdfs/` (so the URL should be `http://3d.bk.tudelft.nl/pfds/Ledoux14a.pdf`).
-Do *not* put the PDFs in the repository.
-  * URL: an external link to related info, e.g. website for the paper, code, etc.
-  * Presentation: slides for an accompanying presentation

-For professional publications (such as GIM International) please use `@misc`.

 ## Code, projects, homepage images, etc.

 Add the details of a new project/code/staff in `_data/` in the YAML (.yml) file.
 The related images should go in the appropriate folder in `img/`.
 Pages will be generated automatically from these.